BrickmakersGmbH/swift-ioc-container/README.md

 ## License

-swift_ioc_container is available under the MIT license.
+Swift_IoC_Container is available under the MIT license.
 See the LICENSE file for more info.